Academic Program 2022-2023 FAQs

 - Engagement in the local community and world through internships, student-faculty research, enhanced service-learning trips, and other off-campus experiences.

-How does the new academic program benefit students?
+How does the signature academic program benefit students?

 The new schedule makes it easier to meet students where they are and take them where they want to go.
 They can now more easily:

 - “Double up” in an area of interest as early as 9th grade while taking the full breadth of courses recommended in a college-prep program.